-- 1. Documented medical emergency;

-- 2. Documented personal emergency; and/or,

-- 3. Documented military deployment or transfer.
+- 1. Documented medical or personal emergency; or - 2.
+Documented military deployment or transfer.

-As soon as possible after learning of the disruption to their educational plan, but no later than seven business days, RI Promise students should contact the dean of students at deanofstudents@ccri.edu to arrange an interview.
+As soon as possible after learning of the disruption to their educational plan, RI Promise students must complete the RI Promise Appeal Process found at ccri.edu/doss/deanstudents/ripromiseloa.html.
 A leave of absence may be approved for students who:

 - 1. Meet all RI Promise requirements; - 2.
-Present proper documentation such as; - a.
+Present proper documentation such as: - a.
 A signed and dated note from a physician or psychologist stating the necessity of the leave inclusive of a time span; - b.
 Hospital discharge papers; - c.
 Obituary or death certificate; - d.
 Title 10 or Title 32 documents for military deployments or transfers; and/or, - e.
-Other documentation may be accepted by the deans depending on the particular circumstances of each individual case; and, - 3.
+Other documentation may be accepted depending on the particular circumstances of each individual case; and, - 3.
 Be willing to develop an educational plan that will allow the student to achieve degree completion within one (1) year of the original graduation date. - a.
 Failure to adhere to the approved educational plan can result in loss of eligibility.